 Day 11: Chiang Mai – Chiang Dao Trek – Elephant Camp

-Day 12: Chiang Mai – Flight To Phuket
+Day 12: Chiang Mai – Fly To Phuket

-Free at leisure until your driver will come to pick up then provide you a transfer (without guide) to Chiang Mai Airport for your domestic flight to Phuket.
+Free at leisure until your driver provides you with a transfer (without guide) to Chiang Mai Airport for your domestic flight to Phuket.
 On arrival in Phuket, you will be welcomed by hotel’s staff then transferred to the hotel for check in.
 Spend the rest of the day at leisure.